dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.91
+Ultimate Whitecream addon update	Version 1.1.92

+Removed: Vidz7

+Added: Hzpornz

+Fixed: Beeg

-Fixed: Animeid Hentai
+Fixed: Porndig

-Fixed: XXX Streams(eu) Next Button

-Fixed: Downloads on many sites

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12